kobus-v-schoor/dotgit/README.md

    moved from your home directory to your dotfiles repo, and a symlink was created in your home directory in place of the original file pointing to the file inside your dotfiles repo.
-6. Commit your changes to your dotgit repo by doing running `dotgit commit`
+6. Commit your changes to your dotgit repo by running `dotgit commit`

 That's it!
 When you want to push your changes to your git remote you just do a `git push` as usual (dotgit will also offer to do this for you).